Resistance to change may ensure your comfort and familiarity. But it can also ruin your life by limiting your potential.

 Let it happen, let it go, and see the truth

 There comes a time when change is harsh and painful.
 There are times when change is smooth and uneventful.
 However, you usually have little idea of all the effects of change.
 If there’s something that frightens you, just keep in mind that this change can also have hidden possibilities you may like.

-You must stop hating change.
+You must fight your resistance to change.
 I know I have to work on this too.
 No, I don’t like change, it rips me from my safe place and challenges me to be more.
 And that’s just it!
 Without change, we may still have those sanctuaries we hold dear, but yet, we may not have the dreams we so long to attain either.